r3trofitted/r3trofitted.github.io/_posts/2023-07-25-thawing-strings.md

 >
 > Matz.

-I had somehow missed the announcement that Ruby.3 had dropped the idea of freezing the strings by default!
+I had somehow missed the announcement that Ruby 3 had dropped the idea of freezing the strings by default!
 And for my least favorite reason in computer science: retrocompatibility (the weight that drags progress down).
 So there was a reason to systematically use this ugly magic comment, after all.